-Section 1: Hourly Employees
+Section 1: Non-Exempt Employees

-a.
-Core Workweek

-- 1. The standard workweek for hourly employees shall be forty (40) hours, including a one (1) hour paid lunch.
+- a) Core Workweek - 1.
+The standard workweek for non-exempt employees shall be forty (40) hours, including a one (1) hour paid lunch.
 In the National Office, the workday for hourly employees consists of eight (8) hours.
 At the employee's date of hire and at the beginning of each new calendar year prior to January 31, the employee may elect a regularly scheduled workweek beginning between 8:00 a.m. and 10 a.m. and ending between 4:00 p.m. and 6:00 p.m.
 The workweek schedule shall be approved by the employee's supervisor.
-The elected workweek schedule need not have the same start and end times each day but shall remain consistent for the calendar year, with the exception of approved Alternative Work Schedules in Section 3 of this Article. - 2.
-The regularly scheduled workweek and workday for field employees shall vary according to operational needs.
+The elected workweek schedule need not have the same start and end times each day but shall remain consistent for the calendar year, with the exception of approved Alternative Work Schedules in Section 3 of this Article or ad hoc adjustments approved by their manager of less than one hour a day and / or over durations of one calendar week or less. - 2.
+The regularly scheduled workweek and workday for field employees shall vary according to operational needs. - b) Overtime - 1.
+Employees shall be paid time and a half for actual hours worked in excess of forty (40) in a workweek. - 2.
+All overtime requires the prior approval of the employee's supervisor. - 3.
+The Employer may require an employee to work overtime. - 4.
+Employees shall be paid time and a half for hours worked on holidays.